 UCLA Health excellence in immunology

-At UCLA Health, our team is at the forefront of personalized care for people with immune deficiency disorders.
+At UCLA Health, our immunologists are at the forefront of personalized care for people with immune deficiency disorders.
 Highlights of our program include:

 Dedicated team of experts: As an academic medical center, UCLA Health is uniquely qualified to make a difference in the lives of the patients we treat.
 We bring together the curiosity, innovation and passion of an entire team of experts.
 This collaboration allows us to properly diagnose immune deficiencies and create tailored treatments for even the most complex immune disorders.
 When you come to us, you have a network of immunologists and researchers devoted to your care.

 Extensive experience: Our immunology program is one of the most long-standing and successful in the United States.
 As leaders in immunology since the late 1960s, UCLA Health specialists were among the first to perform a lifesaving bone marrow transplant to cure severe combined immunodeficiency (SCID).
 Our commitment to helping people with these disorders has never wavered.

 Care for children and adults: We recognize that immune deficiencies have clinical consequences at any age.
 At UCLA Health, we care for everyone from newborns to the elderly.
 We do not “hand off” care to other doctors or other hospitals as children age into adulthood.

 Customized treatments: What sets our group apart is our dedication to treating each patient with the most customized therapies available anywhere in the world.
 You receive a tailored plan that we adjust based on how your body is responding to treatments.
 We can study the immune system’s response to treatment using specialized and unique research tools.
 This effective, individualized approach reflects our dedication to improving the lives of our patients, one step at a time.